Someone who uses your app or website has a

 in each field — can significantly increase usability.

-Keep in mind that the following best practices for form design listed in this article are only half of a battle.
+Keep in mind that the best practices for form design both listed in this article and available on website design blogs are only half of the battle.
 Usability testing is simply indispensable in form design.
 You also need to test your design with your users.
 Very often, testing with just a few people or simply asking a colleague to go through a prototype can give you a good insight into how usable a form is.